 NLP Machine Learning Techniques

+Text mining and natural language processing are related technologies that help companies understand more about text that they work with on a daily basis.
 The type of machine learning technique that a natural language processing system uses depends on the goals of the application, the resources available, and the type of text that’s being analyzed.
 Here are some of the most common techniques you’ll encounter.

 This technique moves beyond looking at words as individual entities.
 It expands the natural language processing system’s understanding by looking at what surrounds the text where it’s embedded.
 This information provides valuable context clues about the situation in which the word is being used, whether its meaning is changed from the base dictionary definition, and what the user means when they use it.